 e.
 The whole creation groans and labors with birth pangs together until now: "Creation is not undergoing death pangs . . . but birth pangs."
 (Morris)

 3. (23-25) We also groan and wait with perseverance for the coming glory.

 Not only that, but we also who have the firstfruits of the Spirit, even we ourselves groan within ourselves, eagerly waiting for the adoption, the redemption of our body.
 For we were saved in this hope, but hope that is seen is not hope; for why does one still hope for what he sees?
 But if we hope for what we do not see, we eagerly wait for it with perseverance.

 a.
-We, who have the firstfruits of the Spirit, have been given a taste of that glory to come.
+Who have the firstfruits of the Spirit: This means we have a taste of the glory to come.
 Can we be faulted if we long for the fulfillment of what we have received in the firstfruits?

 b.
-Eagerly waiting for the adoption: We are waiting for our adoption; though there is definitely a sense in which we are already adopted (Romans 8:15), there is also a sense in which we wait for the consummation of that adoption - the redemption of our body.
+Eagerly waiting for the adoption: We are waiting for our adoption.
+Although there is a sense in which we are already adopted (Romans 8:15), there is also a sense in which we wait for the consummation of our adoption which will happen at the redemption of our body.

 i.
 God does not ignore our physical bodies in His plan of redemption.
-His plan for these bodies is called resurrection, when this corruptible must put on incorruption, and this mortal must put on immortality.
-(1 Corinthians 15:53)
+His plan for these bodies is resurrection, when this corruptible must put on incorruption, and this mortal must put on immortality (1 Corinthians 15:53).

 c.
 We eagerly wait for it with perseverance: The fulfillment of our redemption is something still distant, yet we hope for it in faith and perseverance, trusting that God is faithful to His word and the promised glory will be a reality.